MartinF/Dynamo.Templates/README.md

 ## Help
 If you find this project useful and want to help with improving it, you are more than welcome.
 Please report any errors you find.

+## To-do
+- Finish Console project
+- Create Visual Studio add-in that makes it easy to compile templates on save.
+- Add more tests.